Social media for nonprofits – sounds like too much work with no time in hand? The reality can be different though. Read on!

 A Content Calendar is a document that outlines your social media plan.
 The idea is to create a rough plan ahead of time, rather than always sitting down and wondering, “What should I post today?”

-To create a nonprofit social media content calendar, first, determine how much time you can devote to social media each week.
+To create a nonprofit social media content calendar, first, determine how much time you can devote each week.
 Then, use your audience research to decide which platforms and types of content are most important for your organization.
 From there, you can plan ahead and create a content calendar for the upcoming month or quarter.
 Try using a free tool like Google Calendar.

-For example, you might decide you have three hours each week for social media.
+For example, you might decide you have three hours each week.
 Your research tells you that Instagram (IG) and TikTok are the most important platforms to engage your audience and that videos and interactive IG stories will be most effective.
 So, you spend an hour each week shooting and editing smartphone videos of your nonprofit in action.
 During the week, you spend another hour uploading three posts and responding to comments on each post.
 You spend your last hour commenting on other posts, sharing relevant content to your IG story, and finding new accounts to follow.

-Now that you know why social media matters and you have a social media plan, let’s take your efforts to the next level!
+Now that you know why social media matters and you have a plan, let’s take your efforts to the next level!
 These fundraising and friend-raising ideas will help your nonprofit make the most of your social media platforms.